EyitopeIO/nRF5_SDK_12.3.0_d7731ad_ses.support/README.md

 - Define a global macro in SES [here](https://studio.segger.com/index.htm?https://studio.segger.com/ide_project_macros.htm)

-- You can develop withouth SES as [this guy shows](https://www.youtube.com/watch?v=o_9Lmm0SYr8) Just call make on your project
+- You can develop withouth SES as [this guy shows](https://www.youtube.com/watch?v=o_9Lmm0SYr8).
+Just call make in your project.

-**Some usefule nordic links on the forum**
+**Some useful links on the Nordic forum**
 - [clock setup](https://devzone.nordicsemi.com/f/nordic-q-a/4118/what-is-the-high-frequency-clock-model-for-nrf51)

 - Dealing with data loss when [interrupted](https://devzone.nordicsemi.com/f/nordic-q-a/294/what-s-the-maximum-of-baud-rate-supported-of-uart) for long by the softdevice